elukac20/elukac20/README.md

 # about me!

 I'm Elena, and I'm currently a computer science student at Barnard College.
 I have most experience using Java and Python for programming, and I have project experience using Python for AI/ML.
+I also have experience with data manipulation and querying using SQL.

 If you would like to see my final project from the summer portion of Break Through Tech (in which I completed coursework in machine learning), please ask for access to the repository.
 If you are interested in the work I completed for courses, please ask me via the email I provided on my resume.
 There is no public access to these files to avoid publishing my solutions.